lujima96/rest-api/README.md

 - **JPA Entity Creation:** Developed `Customer`, `Employee`, and `PetStore` classes with proper annotations and relationships.
 - **Spring Boot & JPA Configuration:** Configured the application to automatically generate MySQL database tables from our entity classes.
 - **Database Schema Generation:** Verified that the `customer`, `employee`, `pet_store`, and `pet_store_customer` tables are automatically created in the MySQL `pet_store` schema.
-- **REST Endpoints & Global Error Handling:** Implemented CRUD operations for creating and updating pet stores, along with a global error handler to return clear error messages.
+- **REST Endpoints & Global Error Handling:** Implemented CRUD operations for creating, updating, retrieving, and deleting pet stores, as well as endpoints to add employees and customers.

 ## Technologies Used